West Essex High School: Athletics

 The football team won the North II Group III state championships in 1974 (awarded by NJSIAA) and 2017, were North II Group IV champions in 1980, were North II Group II state champions in 2001, 2003, 2004, 2006 and 2007, and won the North I Group II title in 2011.
 A crowd of more than 7,000 at Giants Stadium watch the 1980 team finish the season with a 10-1 record after winning the North II Group IV state sectional championship game by a score of 22-7 against Belleville High School.
 Down 6-0 in the first quarter, the 2001 team came back to win the North II Group II sectional title with a 16-6 victory against Orange High School in the playoff finals to finish the season with an 11-1 mark.
 The 2007 football team won the North II, Group II title with a 27–6 win over Morris Hills High School.
 The 2011 football team won the North I, Group II title with a 32–14 win over River Dell High School at MetLife Stadium.
 In 2017, the football team won the North II Group III state sectional championship with a 28-14 win against third-seeded Voorhees High School in the final game of the tournament playoff.

 The boys' tennis team has won four state championships, including Group III title in 1974 vs. Northern Valley Regional High School at Demarest, in Group IV in 1985 vs. Ridgewood High School and back-to-back Group II state champions in 2000 and 2001 vs. Holmdel High School in both years.

-The wrestling team won the North II Group IV state sectional title in 1981, 1982 and 1984, won the North I Group II championship in 2010 and 2011, and won the North II Group III title in 2019 and 2020; The team won the Group III state championship in 2019.
+The boys' wrestling team won the North II Group IV state sectional title in 1981, 1982 and 1984, won the North I Group II championship in 2010 and 2011, and won the North II Group III title in 2019 and 2020; The team won the Group III state championship in 2019.

 The girls' tennis team won the Group III state championship in 1993, defeating Ocean Township High School in the tournament final.

 The fencing team was the 1995 state champions in foil, finishing third place overall.

 The girls' lacrosse team won the Group II state championship in 2009, defeating Hopewell Valley Central High School in the tournament final.
 The team was the state runner-up twice in the state championship game, losing to Moorestown High School both times, in 2000 by a score of 15-4 and in 2003, losing 15-1 in the finals to finish the season with a 19-2 record.
 The 2009 team was the Group II state champion, with a 12–10 win against Hopewell Valley Central High School.

 The boys' lacrosse team made a 2004 appearance in state championship, 2004 Waterman Division Champions, 2004 Essex County Tournament finalists, Ranked number 4 in New Jersey in 2004.
 Four consecutive New Jersey state tournament appearances, 2005 state championship appearance, (2nd straight), 2009 Essex County Tournament champions.